bhanusdet/TestForge-AI-Powered-Test-Case-Generator/README.md

 # AI Test Case Generator Project

 ## Overview
-This project automates the generation, management, and improvement of software test cases using advanced AI, PDF, and image processing.
-It features an interactive web frontend and a Python/Flask backend supporting LLMs, RAG, OCR, and more.
+This project automates the generation, management, and improvement of software test cases using advanced AI, PDF, image processing, and **Figma design integration**.
+It features an interactive web frontend and a Python/Flask backend supporting LLMs, RAG, OCR, and design-driven test case generation.

 ---